 Prior to an interaction with this type of personality, it can help to think about boundaries and exit strategies, and ensure all physical, emotional and safety needs are met.
 We then focus on the goals of the interaction when communicating while remaining aware of our emotional state to prevent their behavior from causing us harm.

 Attempt to withhold the emotional provocation that the individual is hoping for.
 If the conversation goes awry, attempt to redirect them to a more neutral topic related to your mutual goals.
-Repeat yourself when needed, and only respond to the more reasonable statements and behavior.
-It may help to quietly repeat calm directives.
+Repeat yourself to reaffirm your statements and reduce mental load, and only respond to the more reasonable statements and behavior.
+It may help to repeat calm directives in a soothing tone.

 If being manipulated, taken advantage of, or otherwise hurt by the person engaging in such behavior, disengage emotionally, leave the situation, or seek outside support.
-This approach will allow us to maintain our own self worth while showing the person we are working with that antisocial behavior is not a tool that will be effective with us.
-It will not get their needs met.
+This approach allows us to maintain our own self worth while showing the person we are working with that antisocial behavior is not a tool that will be effective with us.
+We're demonstrating that behavior will not get their needs met.
 Remember, boundaries aren't meant to stop the behavior of others, they are meant to insulate us from the impact of that behavior.
 For more on boundaries, click here.

-To break away, verbally acknowledge that all parties can revisit the subject when calm is restored, and repeat that statement as necessary.
-The purpose is to show that
+To break away from conflicts, verbally acknowledge that all parties can revisit the subject when calm is restored, and repeat that statement as necessary.
+Again, reinforcing we will not be emotionally influenced by the antisocial person and that antisocial behavior is not effective.

-If the conversation is later revisited, disengage from previous antisocial behavior and focus on statements or behavior that was aimed at conflict resolution.
-Do not argue, as that may be taken as an invitation to continue the conflict.
+When the conversation is later revisited, disengage from previous antisocial behavior and focus on statements or behavior that was aimed at conflict resolution.
+Do not attempt to argue, as that may be taken as an invitation to continue and escalate the conflict.
 We are not obligated to justify, explain, or defend ourselves from verbal attacks.
+Stating "I'm not willing to engage with you right now." and walking away is a reasonable response.

 There are treatment options available that are proven to reduce antisocial behavior, and so there is good reason to be optimistic and hopeful.
 Growing that optimism within ourselves, sharing it with others impacted, and sharing it with the person who engages in antisocial behavior can be beneficial (NICE, 2013).